 Esmond's birthplace in Vicarage Gardens, East Sheen, Surrey.

-Esmond was the youngest of the four boys and when he was two years old, the family moved to a larger house at 7 Langside Avenue, Putney, just a short distance from Vicarage Gardens, to accommodate the family.
+Esmond was the youngest of the four and when he was two years old, the family moved to a larger house at 7 Langside Avenue, Putney, just a short distance from Vicarage Gardens, to accommodate the family.
 It was here that he spent his childhood and early adult years, until he married in fact.
-In his autobiography, Seeking The Bubble, Esmond describes some of his vivid early childhood memories: seeing the German Kaiser, Wilhelm II, driving in state across Barnes Common in an open Landau seated alongside King Edward VII; witnessing the pioneer French airman, Pegoud, flying upside down in a Bleriot monoplane over Hurlingham, just across the river from Putney; hearing a single cannon-shot ring out across the sea from the Isle of Wight on the day the First World War began; and seeing a Zeppelin shot down in flames over London.
+In his autobiography, Seeking The Bubble, Esmond describes some of his vivid early childhood memories: seeing the German Kaiser, Wilhelm II, being driven in state across Barnes Common in an open Landau seated alongside King Edward VII; witnessing the pioneer French airman, Pegoud, flying upside down in a Bleriot monoplane over Hurlingham, just across the river from Putney; hearing a single cannon-shot ring out across the sea from the Isle of Wight on the day the First World War began; and seeing a Zeppelin shot down in flames over London.

 Esmond's formal education began at Willington Preparatory School which in those days was situated in Putney, a short walk from the family home.
-He didn't particularly enjoy his early schooldays, nor did he particularly shine academically.
+He didn't enjoy his early schooldays, nor did he particularly shine academically.
 His summer school report for the year 1920 reads: "Is making an effort to recover from past slacking."
-Nevertheless, Esmond is remembered at Willington to this day, and until recent years two of his paintings hung on the wall of the school hall.
+Nevertheless, Esmond is remembered at Willington to this day, and for many years two of his paintings hung on the wall of the school hall.
 One of them was a self-portrait of himself in character as Fluellen from Olivier's film of Henry V. In 1985, Esmond returned to Willington (now relocated to Wimbledon) to take part in the school's centenary celebrations.
 He performed two recitations for the boys and staff - The Archer At Agincourt (which he had developed as a one-man show in the 1970s) and an account of his personal experience on HMS Prince of Wales in 1941 - the event that changed his life so dramatically.

 The Knights' home in Langside Avenue, Putney, where